apache/hbase-operator-tools/hbase-tools/README.md

 `hbase.tools.merge.upper.mark` property and it defaults to `0.9`.

-Given this `hbase.hregion.max.filesize` restriction for merge results, it may be impossible to achieve the desired total number of regions, in certain scenarios.
+Given this `hbase.hregion.max.filesize` restriction for merge results, it may be impossible to achieve the desired total number of regions.
 _RegionsMerger_ keeps tracking the progress of regions merges, on each round.
 If no progress is observed after a configurable amount of rounds, _RegionsMerger_ aborts automatically.
 The limit of rounds without progress is an